Request Context

 Read the Current Request

-Use unstable_getContext in server-only code to access the current request object:
+Use unstable_getRequest in server-only code to access the current Request:

-import { unstable_getContext as getContext } from 'waku/server';
+import { unstable_getRequest as getRequest } from 'waku/router/server';

 const getCurrentPath = () => {